romaonthego/RESideMenu/README.md

 @property (assign, readwrite, nonatomic) BOOL menuPrefersStatusBarHidden;
 ```

-If you set a backgroundImage, don't forget to set the MenuViewController's background color to clear color.
+If you set a backgroundImage, don't forget to set the Menu View Controller's background color to clear color.

 You can implement `RESideMenuDelegate` protocol to receive the following messages: